I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Helmets and Other Gizmos

-Step aside the mud pack here comes The Glamour Bonnet.
-In 1941, a Mrs. D. M. Ackerman, of Hollywood, California unleashed this device on the world.
+Step aside from the mud pack, here comes The Glamour Bonnet.
+In 1941, a Mrs. D. M. Ackerman, of Hollywood, California, unleashed this device on the world.
 Basically, it was a plastic bag that the customer/victim put over her head.
 Of course, we all know we shouldn’t do that.

 Anyway, the air pressure was reduced and this stimulated the circulation of blood, bringing the natural glow of youth to the face.
 You don’t see a lot of these devices in use anymore.

 Nobody really likes walking into a snowstorm, so someone in Montreal, Canada, came up with the plastic face protector in 1939.
 It was a clear, 18-inch, pointed pyramid that projected out from the face.
 Very stylish.

 Hugo Gernsback’s Isolator isn’t seen anymore except in columns such as this one about the nature of human folly.
 It looks like a large fabric watermelon with eye holes that fits over the head and rests on the shoulders.
 It is entirely soundproof and oxygen is fed in at about where the nose would be.

 Gernsback was the editor of Science and Invention magazine and said his invention helped the wearer concentrate and focus.
 One possible downside would be the inability to hear a fire alarm if it went off.